Capabilities of Zeiss Laser Microdissection:

 - Save the newly generated file in '.czi' or '.zvi' format

-To reduce the size of the stitched image:
+To reduce the size of the stitched image, some of the methods are:

 - Use 'Resample' function under 'Processing'.
 Resample factor smaller than '1' reduces the resolution of the image

-- Use 'ROI' functions to crop out undesired space outside of your intersted area: open 'ROI' function under 'Graphics', draw a region, right-click in it, and 'Create subset images from region of interest' to duplicate the selected area.
+- Use 'ROI' functions to select desired area: open 'ROI' function under 'Graphics', draw a region, right-click in it, and 'Create subset images from region of interest' to duplicate the selected area.

 Adjustment of the image and stamping of a scale bar on the image